 Easier Access to Capital

-The JOBS Act removed many restrictions on advertising and eased other rules that formerly limited early-stage companies’ access to capital.
+The JOBS Act and subsequent regulatory amendments removed many restrictions on advertising and eased other rules that formerly limited early-stage companies’ access to capital.
 Meanwhile, equity crowdfunding platforms allow startups to put themselves in front of thousands of potential investors at once, and streamline the funding process for interested investors.

 The result is faster, easier, and less costly access to capital for young companies.
 This allows entrepreneurs to focus less on regulatory compliance and more on getting their products and services to market.